-After creating your action plugin, add the name of the class to the InQuira configuration file as shown below:
+After creating your action plugin, add the name of the class to the Oracle Knowledge configuration file as shown below:

-- Locate the latest <number>.xml configuration file in the configuration folder: - %APROOT%\development\content\data\config\default\<number>.xml - Open the file and search for "<PluggableConsequences>". - Under <PluggableConsequences> add a new section like the one shown below: - <Consequence name="Followup"> <description>Module for recreating followup questions</description> <class> com.inquira.analysis.followup.FollowupActionGenerator </class> <parameter index="0"> type </parameter> </Consequence></parameter> - Enter the plugin name, description, class name, and parameter for the new plugin.
-The parameter ("type" in this case), appears as text in a text box in the Workbench when you choose the plugin. - Once the plugin has been added to the configuration file, it appears as a selection in the Plugin drop-down list when you set up a rule in the Dictionary Manager.
+- 1 Locate the latest < number>.xml configuration file in the configuration folder: %APROOT%\development\content\data\config\default\< number>.xml - 2 Open the file and search for "<PluggableConsequences>". - 3 Under <PluggableConsequences> add a new section like the one shown below:

+4 Enter the plugin name, description, class name, and parameter for the new plugin.
+The parameter ("type" in this case), appears as text in a text box in the Workbench when you choose the plugin.

+Once the plugin has been added to the configuration file, it appears as a selection in the Plugin drop-down list when you set up a rule in the Dictionary Manager.
 For information on how to set up plugins as answer actions for rules, refer to Advanced Features of Rules in the Intelligent Search Optimization Guide.

-Chapter 12 Creating a Custom Preference Handler
+Creating a Custom Preference Handler

-This section describes how to set up a custom preference handler by creating a new Java class that extends NamedHandler (see the example in Example: Creating a Preference Handler on page 125).
+This section describes how to set up a custom preference handler by creating a new Java class that extends NamedHandler (see the example in Example: Creating a Preference Handler on page 96).

-After creating your custom preference handler, continue by configuring it within the InQuira 8.1 environment as explained in the section, Configuring a Preference Handler on page 126.
+After creating your custom preference handler, continue by configuring it within the Oracle Knowledge environment as explained in the section, Configuring a Preference Handler on page 97.